 Gaustabanen is funicular railway inside Gaustatoppen.
 This is a unique touristattraction, as there is no similar railway to be found in North-Europe.

-At this point there is an intermediate transfer station from which a shuttle line runs upwards at an angle for 1045 metres to a height of 1800 metres above sea level.
+At this point there is an intermediate transfer station from which a shuttle line runs upwards at an angle of 39 degrees for 1045 meters to a height of 1800 meters above sea level.